akobr/strong-beaver/README.md

 > Everything is implemented with the main focus on **extensibility** and **flexibility**.

-The heart of the framework is **IoC container** wrapped by [ServiceLocator](https://msdn.microsoft.com/en-us/library/ff648968.aspx) pattern and **ISimpleIoc** interface from [MVVM Light Toolkit](http://www.mvvmlight.net/), which allow us to use any IoC container.
+The heart of the framework is **Dependency Injection with IoC container** which is realised by simple interface **IContainer**.
+This abstraction is here not just to allow us to use any container but mostly for forcing us to use it only for storing *services*, *stores*, *providers* and *factories*, because all registered types are singletons by default and the interface is purposefully simple and lightweight.
+If no concrete container is specified the **SimpleIoc** container from [MVVM Light Toolkit](http://www.mvvmlight.net/) will be used.
+We are recommending to use [Register-Resolve-Release](http://blog.ploeh.dk/2010/09/29/TheRegisterResolveReleasepattern/) (RRR or 3R) pattern with single [Composition root](http://blog.ploeh.dk/2011/07/28/CompositionRoot/).

-The main concept is **services**, which should be registered in global IoC container and for less coupling, they can communicate through a shared **message bus**.
-The concept of services with message bus is accessible via facade **ServiceProvider**.
-Respectively each layer is realised by own provider and main object type, e.g. the view model layer contains many **ViewModels** and **ViewModelProvider**.
+The main concept is about **services**, which should be registered in global service provider and for less coupling, they can communicate through a shared **message bus**.
+The services itself and their message bus can be accessible via facade **ServiceProvider**.
+Respectively each layer is realised by own provider with main object type, e.g. the view model layer contains many **ViewModels** and **ViewModelProvider**.

-With a problem of *data caching* or *in-memory storage* helps the concept of **stores**.
-A store can handle *life-time* and *destruction of stored objects*.
+With a problem of *data caching* or *in-memory storage* can help the concept of **stores**.
+A store can cache, handle *life-time* and *destruction of stored objects*.
+Stores are designed to manage objects which are necessary during runtime.
+Communication between them and layer of persistent storage should be realised by service(s).

-For better code management and low coupling, we are recommending to use [Strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern) as much as possible.
+For better code management and low coupling, we are recommending to use [strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern) as much as possible.
 We are even splitting this pattern into more detailed cases.
-The first one we called same like pattern itself, therefore **Strategy** and should be used as a unit of the work, the instance of the strategy class will be created before calling an executive method and after execution would be forgotten.
-The Second case is when you need behaviour with state and longer lifetime, but only per one instance of an object, in this case we call it **Manager**.
-The *singleton* strategy (stateful or stateless) which can be used in many places in the system is realised by already spoken **Service** concept.
+The first one we called same like pattern itself, therefore **strategy** and should be used as *a pure unit of work*, all calls of *an executive method* are independent, when *an executive method* is called again the next run can't be affected by previous one(s).
+The Second case is when you need behaviour with state or any type of longer lifetime, but only per an instance of an object, in this case we call it **manager**.
+The *singleton* strategy (stateful or stateless) which can be used in many places in the system is realised by already spoken **service** concept.

-> We are working on concepts of generic **Behaviours** and **States** of any object but mainly used for UI components. *We're going to describe it soon.*
+> We are working on concepts of generic **Behaviours** and **States** of any object but mainly used for UI components.

 ## Recommendations and guidelines